sonic-net/SONiC/doc/vxlan/VNET_Monitor.md

 # DToR

-The function of the DToR is to detect a packet from SToR by the cookie, swap underlay SIP and DIP, and send it back to DToR
+The function of the DToR is to detect a packet from SToR by the cookie, swap underlay SIP and DIP, and send it back to SToR

 ## Kernel configuration